robandpdx/aws-serverless-web-hosting-plus-contact/README.md

 # AWS serverless web hosting + contact form
+So you want to create a static website and host it in [AWS](https://aws.amazon.com/).
+You want SSL with a cert for your domain, and you want a basic contact form so users can send you an email from the website.
+You also want to protect that contact form from spam by using [Google reCaptcha](https://www.google.com/recaptcha/).
+Well, to make this all happen you need to configure the following [AWS](https://aws.amazon.com/) services: [Route53, S3](https://aws.amazon.com/route53/), [CloudFront](https://aws.amazon.com/cloudfront/), [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/), [SNS](https://aws.amazon.com/sns/), [Lambda](https://aws.amazon.com/lambda/), [API Gateway](https://aws.amazon.com/api-gateway/), and [IAM](https://aws.amazon.com/iam/).
+That's a bit overwhelming, just for a simple static website!

-This project is all about an AWS cloudformation template that sets up all the necessary infrastructure for serverless web hosting on AWS, including a contact form.
+This project solves all of this by providing an AWS cloudformation template that sets up all the necessary infrastructure for serverless web hosting on AWS, including a contact form.
 There is also a github action to setup continuous delivery.
 The stack deploys the following:

-- S3 bucket
+- S3 bucket to host the static web files
-- Cloudfront distribution
+- CloudFront distribution so you can add an SSL/TLS certificate
 - SSL/TLS certificate
-- Route53 record
+- Route53 record in your hosted zone
+- API gateway to broker the
+- Lambda funtion to process contact form
-- AGI gateway, lambda, sns topic for contact form
+- SNS Topic to send email from the contact form
 - Edge lamda for better SEO
 - IAM user with permissions to deploy from github actions